Moral Majority: Challenges to the Moral Majority

 By 1987–88, the views of the Moral Majority were challenged widely and the organization started to crumble.
 With its waning support, critics said "The Moral Majority is neither", meaning the organization was neither moral nor a majority.
 By 1988, there were serious cash flow problems and Falwell dismantled the organization in 1989.

+Bob Jones

 During its existence the Moral Majority experienced friction with other evangelical leaders and organizations as well as liberal leaders and organizations.
-For example, Bob Jones particularly sought to challenge the public position of the Moral Majority and was known to make public statements that the Moral Majority was an instrument of Satan.
+For example, Bob Jones particularly sought to challenge the public position of the Moral Majority and was known to make public statements that the Moral Majority was an instrument of Satan, due to Falwell’s abandonment of strict separatism and willingness to collaborate with Catholics and Orthodox Jews.
 Such rivalries affected the Moral Majority's grassroots efforts.
 In South Carolina, the Moral Majority had no presence because Bob Jones University's religious network had already organized the state's independent Baptists.
-The tension between Falwell and Pat Robertson also affected the Moral Majority, as noted in the presidential elections section of this article.
+The tension between Falwell and Pat Robertson also affected the Moral Majority.

+Norman Lear

 On the ideologically opposed side, Norman Lear's liberal organization People for the American Way was formed with the specific intention of opposing the platforms of the Moral Majority and other Christian Right organizations.